R-A-Khan/PedDynSim/README.md

 ## Code

 The simulation is created by executing the matlab script __simulation_run.m__ .
 The flux variables and other parameter settings can be adjusted in this script.
 The relevant case files are automatically saved using the identifier __case_num__.
 The video of the simulation can be generated using the __play_video.m__ script.
+All results displayed here are found in the __results__ directory, and the following table describes each data file.

 | Case Number  | Description                 |
 |--------------|-----------------------------|